Here’s the dead shark story that had the internet buzzing, but did it really swim 40 miles inland?

 Jared Moser discovered the decomposing shark while four-wheeling in Kenefick.
 Texas Parks and Wildlife Game Warden Randy Button visited the makeshift grave the next morning, making the conclusion that the shark was deliberately dumped at this location.
 Tracks from where it had been dragged into the water, as well as evidence of a hook, made that determination easy.

 My brother n law found a shark in trinity river 😱😱😱 out in Kenefick, TXPhoto creds: Jared Moser

 And here’s the original video, as posted to Facebook:

 WARNING: STRONG LANGUAGE

 Posted by Bailey Juarez on Tuesday, July 11, 2017

-Although this was a ‘false alarm,’ the possibility of a bull shark being found in the Trinity River – or other inland rivers for that matter – is very much real.
-So for all you swimmers out there: Paddle carefully and perhaps carry a harpoon.
+Although this was a “false alarm,” the possibility of a bull shark being found in the Trinity River, or other freshwater rivers for that matter, is very much real.
+So for all you swimmers out there, paddle carefully!